Benedictteo05/OSA_notes/Application Security/L6 - Cryptography.md

 	- Assume `privateParams` and `encryptedText` is obtained from program.

 ### Asymmetric vs Symmetric
-- Symmetric algorithm has problem of key dist
+- Symmetric algorithm has problem of key distribution.
+- Asymmetric is co

 ### Salted/Unsalted hashes
 ^cefd82